All in-person programs and events for minors at MIT have been cancelled through Fall 2020 due to the risks of COVID-19.

 - No private direct messaging, texting, chatting, or personal emails between a minor and a program supervisor/online teacher is permissible.
 Group messages and posts are acceptable and must be viewable by all participants.

-- Minors may not engage in activities involving hazardous materials (chemical, biological, radiation) or work with mechanical tools at home during an online program.
-For questions about whether a proposed activity can be done safely, please contact email@example.com.
+- Minors may not engage in activities involving hazardous materials (chemical, biological, radiation) at home during an online program.
+For questions about whether a proposed activity can be done safely, including whether mechanical tools or appliances can be used, please contact firstname.lastname@example.org.

 - Parents/guardians must be provided with access information to all virtual meetings and programs.